EgosOwn/onionr/docs/whitepaper.md

 # Introduction

-The most important thing in the modern world is information.
-The ability to communicate freely with others.
+One of the most important things in the modern world is information.
+The ability to communicate freely with others is crucial for maintaining personal liberties.
 The internet has provided humanity with the ability to spread information globally, but there are many people who try (and sometimes succeed) to stifle the flow of information.

 Internet censorship comes in many forms, state censorship, corporate consolidation of media, threats of violence, network exploitation (e.g. denial of service attacks).